-3.3 MOVEMENT Does your or hammo child often do naps with movement?
-(Stroller, carrier, carseat, ck?)
-Yes No to the above question is YES, continue on to the following questions. r to the above question is NO, continue on to worksheet lesson 3.4. 🜟 How many naps per day are with movement? naps with movement are not restorative for your child: Your child only catnaps, even with movement Your child frequently wakes up crying or grumpy from a nap with movement Your child starts to show tired signs soon after their nap or well before their optimal age-appropriate awake time is up Your child is fussy or easily frustrated, even straight after their nan
+If your answer to the above question is YES, continue on to the following questions.
+If your answer to the above question is NO, continue on to worksheet lesson 3.4.

+★ How many naps per day are with movement? → Signs that naps with movement are not restorative for your child: Your child only catnaps, even with movement Your child frequently wakes up crying or grumpy from a nap with movement Your child starts to show tired signs soon after their nap or well before their optimal age-appropriate awake time is up

+Your child is fussy or easily frustrated, even straight after their nap